opendialogai/OpenDialogDocs/docs/conversation_markup.md

 ---
-id: conversation-markup
+id: conversation_markup
-title: Conversation Markup Basics
+title: Conversation Markup
 ---

 ## Conversation Markup Basics

-Conversations can be defined using a YAML file.
+Conversations can be defined using YAML.
 This makes them easy to version and share and easy to understand.

 Each YAML file holds a single conversation.
 Each conversation has an identifier which needs to be unique within a group of conversations that an agent should be dealing with.